gmarty/SCD.js/README.md

   console.log(sceneTimecodes.join(', '));
 });
 ```
-It returns an array containing the time codes of the scene changes relatively to the video.
+It returns an array containing the time codes in seconds of the scene changes detected relatively to the beginning of the video.

 ## Note